A Beginner’s Guide to Art History

 Where do you actually begin?

-The truth is, nobody begins thinking about the history of art without having first come across some art first.
+The truth is, nobody begins to think about the history of art without having first come across some art in the first place.
 Maybe it was a Jackson Pollock drip painting.
 Perhaps it was a visit to the Sistine Chapel in Rome.
 Maybe someone gave you a postcard with a Claude Monet painting on the front.

 For me, my interest was sparked one day when, aged 16, my art teacher at school took me aside and asked me if I’d ever heard of a painter called Wassily Kandinsky.
 I never had.
 Since my own paintings in class were beginning to move towards abstraction (without me really intending it), my art teacher thought that I might find Kandinsky interesting.

 I took his advice and went to the school library where I found a book dedicated to the Russian artist.
 I had never seen anything quite like it.
-Kandinsky was a Russian who spent much of his adult life in Germany where he taught at the Bauhaus school of art and architecture.
+Kandinsky was a Russian who spent much of his adult life in Germany where he taught at The Bauhaus School of Art.
 As a painter, he is credited with making some of the very first purely abstract works in Western art.

 To share here, I’ve chosen a piece called Yellow-Red-Blue which Kandinsky painted in 1925.